faizaasif123/ACT-AI-PROJECT/README.md

 ## Tool Used
 - Idea from myself + chagpt
-- claude for basic front end
+- Claude for basic front end
-- google gemini api key
+- Google gemini api key
-- google stich for idea enhncing
+- Google stich for idea enhncing
-- deepseek for updation and chnages
+- Deepseek for updation and changes

 ## Running it